AR/AP Automation Report 2026

 What's the typical ROI timeline for AR/AP automation?

 Most companies achieve positive ROI within 12-18 months of implementation.
 The break-even depends on volume—higher volume environments see faster returns.
 Soft benefits (error reduction, employee satisfaction) often materialize before hard cost savings.
+Companies should track both cost per invoice and working capital impact to fully measure ROI.

 Which should we automate first: AP or AR?

 AP automation typically offers faster, clearer ROI due to higher volumes and more standardized processes.
 However, if your AR DSO is significantly above industry benchmarks, AR automation may deserve priority for the working capital impact.
+Some companies choose to implement both simultaneously if resources allow.

 How long does AR/AP automation implementation take?

 Simple cloud implementations can go live in 4-8 weeks.
 Complex enterprise environments with multiple systems, custom workflows, and extensive integrations may take 4-8 months.
 The biggest variable is data migration and integration complexity.
+Planning for 3-6 months is typically safe for mid-market implementations.

 What about invoice exceptions and approvals?